Almeley

 Almeley (pronounced /ˈæmliː/) is a village and civil parish in Herefordshire, England.
-The civil parish includes the hamlets of Almeley Wooton and Upcott.
-The 2011 Census recorded the parish's population as 601.
+The civil parish includes the hamlets of Almeley Wootton, Lower Wootton, Woonton and Upcott.
+The 2021 census recorded the parish population as 553.

-Location
+Location and amenities

 Almeley is in the west of the county, about 18 mi northwest of Hereford, 13 mi southwest of Leominster and 7 mi from the border with Wales.
 The village is on the Black and White Village Trail.

-General description of village

 Much of the present village is built around a triangle of roads, with St Mary's parish church to the south, and on the edge of the built area.
 East of the church is Almeley Primary School.
 The village hall is at the eastern point of the triangle.
-North of the church are The Bells public house and a post office.
+North of the church is The Bells public house, also containing a village shop.
 At one of the road junctions by the church are the war memorial and a small sculpture depicting Almeley Parish.

 Of historical interest are the Oldcastle (on the north-west side of the village) and Almeley Castle just south of the church.
 A brook, offering a reliable water supply, runs past both castles.

 Almeley was awarded "Best Kept Herefordshire Village" in 1990.